EzerIT/BibleOL/README.md

     git clone --recursive https://github.com/EzerIT/BibleOL

+(If you have forked this GitHub repository, you should replace the URL in the "git clone" command with with a URL that points to your repository on GitHub.)

 Then go to the BibleOL directory you just downloaded and execute this command:

     git-hooks/setup.sh

 This will install a Git hook that downloads the necessary databases from Dropbox when needed.

+*If you want to develop for Bible OL, you must read the file techdoc/techdoc.pdf.*